5 Inspiring History Recreation Blogs – An Internet Round-up

 Miriam’s Middle Eastern Research Blog to help spread knowledge on the lands of the Islamic Middle East (known as the Dar al’Islam) from the fall of the Roman Empire to 1600 C.E.

 St. Thomas Guild is a medieval reenactment group centered in Nimweghen, the duchy of Gelre around 1370 (currently the Netherlands).
 Medieval woodworking is its focus but sewing, embroidery, and jewelry are sometimes included.
+They are still posting on it in 2023.

 ~~~~~~~~~~~~~~~~~~~~~~